Team Canada Academy and Premier Selection Process

 - Each athlete applying to become part of the Academy must pay the $100 tryout fee.

-- Successful Academy athletes will then select one of the following four training options:
+- Successful Academy athletes will then register for the following training option:

-- Athletes trying out for the Premier National Teams (All Girl / Coed) must then submit a second video prior to November 8th, 2021.
+- Academy Athletes trying out for the Premier National Teams (All Girl / Coed) must then submit a second video by November 8th, 2021 via the Premier Application Form.

 - National team tryout fee: $50 per athlete, must be a member of Academy